steveoc64/petstore/README.md

 - `delete_pet.sh` API_KEY ID << to delete a pet.
 The API_KEY must match the service's key.
 Default is ABC123
 - `find_by_status.sh` STATUS << to lookup pets by status code.

+Note that the above functions are already covered by unit tests in the go code, but these scripts add some (possibly handy) command line options too.

+eg:

+`get_pet.sh NNN | jq`  to quickly see the contents of a pet in the DB

 ## Design Decisions - Architecture

 The swagger specification defines a number of REST endpoints that need to be delivered,